-Pickering’s 120 Series is quite susceptible to external magnetic interference, starting with slowing down relay operation to completely jamming it open, but have no trouble being tightly packed and operating next to each other.
+Pickering’s 120 Series is quite susceptible to external magnetic interference, starting with slowing down relay operation to completely jamming it open but having no trouble being tightly packed and operating next to each other.
 Pickering’s 110 Series is a little less prone to external magnetism, but with a strong magnetic source closer than 5cm from the device, the relay tends to lock up.

-We’ve certainly liked these relays, as they offer great speed and miniscule bounce times with an extremely
+We’ve certainly liked these relays, as they offer great speed and minuscule bounce times with an extremely

 small footprint, for uses where this precision matters and the carry currents and voltages are low.

 More at: www.pickeringrelay.com